 Who Can Participate?

-PPWNM's Safer Choices Project is open to young people ages 12-19.
+PPWNM's Safer Choices Project is open to young people ages 12-19 in Kent and Muskegon counties.

 Students must apply and be accepted into the program, and must agree to meet all requirements.
 Parents/guardians of students must sign the application, and agree to participate in the adult component of the program.